Syndicate555/Recipe-App/README.md

 ## Available Scripts

-After cloning the project directory, you can run:
+After cloning the project directory, you must install it using the command:

 ## `npm install`